PotHelp is now The Level, a straight up guide for people who use drugs.

 All the information you’re familiar with is still available here.

-If you have cocaine or a white powder and are in the Wellington or Wairarapa region, test it first using fentanyl strips or at a drug checking clinic.
+If you are using cocaine, test it first using fentanyl strips or at a drug checking clinic.

 Key things to know

 In New Zealand, cocaine is often mixed with caffeine or creatine.▼ More info